 I am an artist working on paper in water-based media, primarily watercolor, gouache and acrylic.
 I also draw in pen and ink, and charcoal.
-For many years my paintings have been landscapes, rendered while traveling, but in recent years I have moved my work into the studio as well, to expand these landscapes on a larger scale, and increasingly to draw, illustrate, and cartoon.
+For many years my paintings have been landscapes, rendered while traveling, but in recent years I have moved my work into the studio to expand these landscapes on a larger scale, and to draw, illustrate, and cartoon.

 I decided to be an artist when I was a kid.
 There were a few inspiring moments; seeing Thomas Eakins’ paintings at the Museum of Fine Arts in Boston, Mad Magazine, Terry Gilliam’s animations, R. Crumb’s cartoons, and probably most importantly the influence of my teachers.
 I particularly thank one art teacher at the public schools in Lincoln Massachusetts, Robert Treanor.
-When an english teacher awarded me a commendation for “excellence in English class,” he insisted my award be a book of M.C.
+When another teacher awarded me a commendation for “excellence in English class,” he insisted my award be a book of M.C.
 Escher’s prints.
 That book really set me on my path.

 At Rice University in Houston, Texas, I studied painting with Bas Poulos and printmaking with Karin Broker, who both influenced me greatly.
 Bas showed me how to merge painting with travel, to look for the unexpected in subjects and the work, to unite painting and drawing, and he also brought many artists to my attention.
 Karin honed me as a technician, bringing out skills I didn’t know I had, pushing me technically, and establishing a foundation in process which has helped me excel in all areas of graphic design.